 The Department's Fraud Policy and Response Plan details responsibilities in respect of the prevention of fraud, bribery or serious irregularity within the Department and its ALBs and outlines procedures to be followed in the event of fraud being detected or suspected.
-The number of cases under enquiry or investigation are reported to DARAC and the Board on a quarterly basis.
+The number of cases under enquiry or investigation are reported at each DARAC meeting.

 The Department's Raising Concerns (Whistleblowing) guidance and procedures explain how workers can raise concerns about potential wrongdoing and how anyone who is not a member of staff can raise concerns about the proper conduct of public business by the Department or its ALBs.
-DARAC and the Board are updated on Raising Concerns (Whistleblowing) on a quarterly basis.
+The number of Raising Concerns (Whistleblowing) matters under review are also provided at each DARAC meeting.

-Head of Internal Audit Opinion (HIA)
+Head of Internal Audit (HIA) Opinion

 The HIA provides an objective evaluation of, and opinion on, the overall adequacy and effectiveness of the Department's framework of governance, risk management and control.
-For 2019-20, the HIA provided an overall satisfactory opinion on the Department's arrangements.
+For 2020-21, the HIA provided an overall satisfactory opinion on the Department's arrangements.

 Progress against the Annual Internal Audit Plan is monitored by DARAC.
-HIA attendance at Group Management Board meetings and a Business Plan target for implementation of audit recommendations, with reporting to the Board, are some of the measures used to ensure strong focus on the implementation of outstanding internal audit recommendations where a limited or unacceptable opinion has been reported.
+HIA attendance at DMB and Group Management Board meetings, as necessary, and scrutiny of internal audit recommendations, are some of the measures used to ensure a strong focus on control and improvement.